-The ULS has institutional memberships with Hindawi Publishing Corporation and BioMed Central.
+The ULS has institutional memberships with Hindawi Publishing Corporation that currently funds articles submitted up to December 31, 2014 and a BioMed Central membership.
 The ULS’ memberships allow for all authors served by the ULS who publish in Hindawi and BioMed Central journals to do so free of author charges.

 Authors who publish in Hindawi and BioMed Central journals should still complete and submit an application form for the ULS’ records.
 For authors submitting to BioMed Central journals, please contact the ULS prior to submitting your article at the e-mail address email@example.com.
 The ULS will provide you with a password for the University of Pittsburgh account.
 Articles that are submitted through this account and go on to be published in BioMed Central journals will have the author fees waived.
 It is important that authors always contact the ULS prior to submitting an article to a BioMed Central journal because the waiver of author fees is not retroactive.
 The ULS will not reimburse any author fees that have already been paid by an author.